 📋 Physicals and other medical forms may be turned in this evening.

-about 2 months ago, Katie Coulter
+3 months ago, Katie Coulter

 HAMS Luau Open House is on Wednesday August 13 at Hoopeston Area Middle School from 5:00-6:30 PM.
 All students and families are invited to attend.
 Students will receive schedules, locker assignments, and will learn more about HAMS.